MATRIX: Mask Track Alignment for Interaction-aware Video Generation: MATRIX-11K Dataset

 \subsection{Interaction-aware Captioning}

 We employ an off-the-shelf LLM~\citep{grattafiori2024llama3herdmodels} to process caption $P$ in three steps.
-First, the LLM identifies whether an interaction $\mathrm{verb}$ is present (\emph{e.g.,} hold, throw) and assigns an instance ID $k$ to every noun that participates in the interaction while recording its base-noun class (\emph{e.g.,} man, cup).
-This yields interaction triplets $\langle k_\mathrm{sub}, \mathrm{verb}, k_\mathrm{obj}\rangle$, where $k_\mathrm{sub}$ and $k_\mathrm{obj}$ denote the IDs bound to the subject and object nouns, and will later be tied to an instance mask track $M_k$; in particular, the subject and object tracks are $M_{k_\mathrm{sub}}$ and $M_{k_\mathrm{obj}}$, respectively.
+First, the LLM identifies whether an interaction $\mathrm{verb}$ is present (\emph{e.g.,} hold, throw) and assigns an instance ID $k$ to every participating noun while recording its base-noun class (\emph{e.g.,} man, cup).
+This yields interaction triplets $\langle k_\mathrm{sub}, \mathrm{verb}, k_\mathrm{obj}\rangle$, where $k_\mathrm{sub}$ and $k_\mathrm{obj}$ denote the IDs bound to the subject and object nouns, and will later be tied to an instance mask track $M_k$.
 Second, to focus on physically grounded and temporally meaningful interactions, the LLM scores each interaction for \textit{Dynamism} (degree of motion or temporal change) and \textit{Contactness} (physical contact or spatial proximity).
-We retain interactions whose scores exceeding predefined thresholds to emphasize physically grounded, temporally informative cases, gently filtering out low-motion, non-contact relations (\emph{e.g., speaking, staring}) and any ID $k$ not associated to a retained interaction is also excluded.
-Third, for every retained ID $k$, the LLM extracts an appearance description (\emph{e.g., a man in a gray shirt}) to disambiguate same-class instances, which we subsequently employ for VLM verification of instance identity and mask-track correspondence.
+Only interactions exceeding predefined thresholds are retained, and any ID $k$ not linked to a retained interaction is also removed.
+Third, for every retained $k$, the LLM extracts an appearance description (\emph{e.g., a man in a gray shirt}) to disambiguate same-class instances, which we later use for VLM verification.